 - Homemade art: You know those little projects Baby brought home during their time in the program?
 Now is a great time to return that favor by leading Baby in your own project at home.
 Each child is unique, and Baby’s provider might like something as personal as an art project as a reminder of Baby’s personality.

 - Put it on paper: If you can’t find the words to say in person, try jotting down a nice note for Baby’s caregiver.
-Is it that you feel Baby has learned a lot, that she was happy when you picked her up at the end of the day, or something else that stands out?
+Is it that you feel Baby has learned a lot, that they were happy when you picked them up at the end of the day, or something else that stands out?
 Let them know in a card.

 - Keep it going: Just because Baby is physically leaving their care doesn’t mean the relationship has to end on the spot.
 If you’re comfortable doing so, tell Baby’s provider you’d be happy to write a letter of recommendation or a referral, if one is needed in the future.
 If this is an especially close relationship you don’t want to lose, you can also offer to keep them updated on Baby’s progress over the years – pictures and updates are a nice reminder that you’re thinking of them.